 In this article, I would like to introduce one of the essential features “Namespace Alias Qualifier” that makes your code more readable.
 If you are a C# developer, you already know about ‘using’ directive and its purpose.
 In general, using directive allows the use of types in a namespace so that you do not have to qualify the use of a type in that namespace.
-In this article we will go one step further and understand how to make code readable by creating namespace alias qualifier in C#.
+This article will go one step further and understand how to make code readable by creating a namespace alias qualifier in C#.

 Namespace Alias Qualifier in C#:

 Let’s take a look at the simple example below and understand the significance of creating namespace aliases.
 In Visual Studio, we use F12 to find out the method definition/reference.

 Instead of navigating to the reference via context menu/f12, create the namespace alias.
 I have created the SIO as an alias name for the System.IO namespace in the code below.
 Hence, my code is more readable as I can quickly identify File.Exist() belongs to which namespace on the go (without navigating to its reference).